RobertLippai/brickset-tracker-spring-api/README.md

 The primary goal is to demonstrate my ability to rapidly learn and apply new technologies within the Java/Spring ecosystem.
 Currently it provides CRUD operations for storing Brick (Lego) sets.

+_Note: The JWT authentication and authorization layer is currently under development.
+For now the security configuration is temporarily set to `permitAll()` for all endpoints to allow for testing._

 ## Tech
 - Java 17
 - Spring Boot 3